 For unheard of performance...

-An aero-efficient set of AERODEFENDER™ Wheel Fairings on a road bicycle typically increases total weight of bike and rider no more than one percent, yet produces speed gains against stronger headwinds easily exceeding ten percent in most instances.
+An aero-efficient set of AERODEFENDER Wheel Fairings on a road bicycle typically increases total weight of bike and rider no more than one percent, yet produces speed gains against stronger headwinds easily exceeding ten percent in most instances.
 Such a performance boost from a surprisingly simple aerodynamic device is simply unheard of previously in cycling.
+(And so many fashion-conscious roadies and industry insiders will be insistent doubters!)

 At higher wind speeds, drag quickly becomes the dominate factor limiting performance.